 "Flatbush is where I have lived most of my life.
 Flatbush is a place that emits culture and hustle.
-Overtime, I have developed a concern for immigrant youth and children of immigrants, assimilated out of fear, without reflecting back on the culture of their ancestors".
+Overtime I developed a concern for immigrant youth and children of immigrants who assimilate out of fear, without reflecting back on the culture of their ancestors".

 Her current works are based on celebrating one's existence and differences while showing patronage to the Haitian culture.

 2018 Fashion Institute of Technology, BFA Fine Art - New York, NY

 2018 Haiti Cultural Exchange, Artist In Residence - Brooklyn, NY